z-forbes/Quiz-Whiz/docs/run_through.md

 <img src='example_input.png' width='50%'>

 ## 2. Decide on parameters
-For this example, we'll pretent we're creating a file to be imported into Learn.
+For this example, we'll pretend we're creating a file to be imported into Learn.
 As explained in the [complete usage instructions](complete_usage.md), this requires the `--learn` flag to be added.
 All other settings are uneccessary for this example.

 ## 3. Run the command
 After [opening the program in the terminal](https://www.wikihow.com/Open-a-Folder-in-Cmd), run `python3 main.py docs/example_input.md --learn`.